-This Oriental fusion restaurant boasts a pioneering interactive ordering system, which is projected onto your table.
-You can place orders from a 3D menu, choose from a selection of virtual tablecloths, find out about the local neighbourhood and even order a taxi home, all from the comfort of your seat.Find Prices
+This Asian fusion restaurant boasts a pioneering interactive ordering system projected onto the table.
+You can place orders via a 3D menu, choose from a selection of virtual tablecloths, find out about the local neighbourhood and even order a taxi home, all from the comfort of your seat.Find Prices

-With futuristic décor courtesy of British designer Tom Dixon, Circus restaurant and cocktail bar has a decadent feel.
-But it's not just a glamorous eating and drinking place: it's also a venue for cabaret and circus acts, and dinner is punctuated by acrobats swinging above your head and performers parading on the tables.Find Prices
+With futuristic décor courtesy of British designer Tom Dixon, Circus restaurant and cocktail bar in the West End has a decadent feel.
+Glamorous eating and drinking is not all that occurs though, as dinner is punctuated by various surprise cabaret and circus acts who parade around on the tables.Find Prices